 A good rule of thumb is to choose pictures that contain one or more identical colours.
 In our Beetle and Vespa posters, for example, the dusty plum and the delicate yellow appear in both.
 This has in fact become one of the most popular pairs in our web shop.
-You can also pick posters with the same background colour, for example our Bergen Bryggen and Bergen Cable Cars posters, which share the same muted blue background.
+You can also pick posters with the same background colour, for example our Listen to the music and Motherhood posters, which share the same muted blue background.

 Speaking of colours, it is also a good idea to put posters side by side that contain complementary colours: contrasting colours that harmonize and go well together.
 Almost like yin and yang.
-One example is our Aarhus Aros poster, which has a rust red background, and our Aarhus City Hall poster, with its greenish background.
+One example is our Canoeing on the lake poster, which has a rust red background, and our Lanterns poster, with its greenish background.
 A complementary pair like that will add a vibrant and colourful look to your home.
-If you are not sure which colours are complementary, you can use this palette as a quick reference.

 Even if it may sound odd, contrasts can actually bring out the best in each other.
 As we’ve all experienced in real life ;) Light and dark, rugged or feminine or lots of other combinations.
-A good example is the combination of Vee Speer’s posters THE BIRTHDAY PARTY untitled#11 and THE BIRTHDAY PARTY untitled#3.
+A good example is the combination of Orangery and I love mother earth.

 Choose posters that are meaningful to you and spark pleasant memories.
-The motifs can either go together, for example our DENMARK Mill and DENMARK Farmhouse posters, or you could also choose motifs that complement ach other and tell a story, for example our 2CV Citroën and VW Beetle driving in opposite directions.
+The motifs can either go together, for example our Cycling in the hills and After the hike posters, or you could also choose motifs that complement ach other and tell a story, for example our 2CV Citroën and VW Beetle driving in opposite directions.
 Maybe they are headed for two different destinations?
 Maybe they will meet in the middle?
 Maybe one of them is homebound, and the other is outbound?
 You know best.

 Choose pictures that have the same geometric shapes and figures.
 The respective bridges across the Great Belt and the Little Belt straits may seem an odd couple, but when they are put up on the wall side by side, something magical happens, because they both have lots of striking vertical and horizontal lines.
 Another handsome couple is our Berlin TV tower and London Eye with their similar soft and rounded shapes.